-- A. Non-prorated wells will be tested biennially as required by the District Office except as follows: - -----2.
-Wells classified as "hardship" wells during the test year shall also be exempt from shut in test requirments. - B.-All shut in tests required by these rules must be filed with the Division's Aztec office by January 31 of the following year.-Failure to file the test will subject the well to being shut in one day for euch day the test is late.
+- A. Non prorated wells will be tested biennially as required by the District-Office except as follows: - 1.
+Wells which meet the "exempt" qualification as shown in Chapter I, Section 2, paragraph A 2 of these rules shall also be exempt from shut in test requirements. - 2.
+Wells classified as "hardship" wells during the test year shall also be exempt from shut in test requirements. - B. All shut in tests required by these rules must be filed with the Division's Aztec office by January 31 of the following year.
+Failure to file the test will subject the well to being shut in one day for each day the test is late.